intermine/im-docs/docs/system-requirements/hardware/index.md

   performance.

-* As a rough guide the current FlyBase database with all 12 genomes is
+* As a rough guide, the current FlyBase database with all 12 genomes is

-  33GB, an InterMine with this and a couple of extra data sources is
+  33GB.
+An InterMine with this and a couple of extra data sources is

   100GB.
 A full FlyMine release is typically around 500GB.

 * When running an InterMine build with multiple data sources, database

-  copies are made periodically for backups so there needs to be extra
+  copies are made periodically for backups, so there needs to be extra

   space available, at least four times the final database size.